andrewbantly/leasepeek/README.md

 ## User Stories

 1. As a user, I want to see a dashboard of information when I login
-2. As a user I want to sort my units by preformance
+2. As a user I want to sort my units by preformance or upload date
 3. As a user I want to click into a profile of a unit and see unit information

 ## Routing